ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 [Webapps Part 5, Working with Sessions in Flask](/webapps/webapps-intro-part-5/)

-When you've done that, you are finished with lab08---let your mentor know and ask them for some feedback.
+When you've done that, you are finished with lab08